Ai Accountant

 Future-Proofing Your Payment Reconciliation Strategy

-• GSTN integration roadmaps: prepare for deeper automation of filings.
+• GSTN integration roadmaps: prepare for deeper automation of filings and IMS based acceptance workflows.

-• Account Aggregator adoption: direct feeds will replace manual downloads over time.
+• Account Aggregator adoption: direct bank feeds will replace manual downloads over time.

 • CBDC readiness: as digital rupee rails grow, ensure new identifiers and settlement logic are supported.